5 Tips for Cottage Shopping in the Winter

 With the right plan, it is absolutely possible to safely, confidently and enjoyably go cottage shopping without warm weather and flip flops.
 You might even be able to beat the crowds to the perfect cottage property.

 Don’t worry, we’ve got you covered.
-We’ve partnered with our friends at RE/MAX Boardwalk to get you the insider scoop from local lakeside real estate expert, Peter Bastedo.
+Our friends at RE/MAX Boardwalk share the inside scoop from local lakeside real estate expert, Peter Bastedo.
 He’s shared the top 5 questions you need to consider while cottage shopping in the off season.

 Here’s what you need to know.